What Should I Know About My Amazon Benefits?

 Amazon's RSUs and 401(k) Plan Sweeten the Compensation Deal

-As you look at your employment options, think of the benefits Amazon RSUs offer.
+As you look at your employment options, think of the benefits Amazon offers.
 Even if you have a slightly lower salary, the ability to own shares of Amazon stock upon becoming vested is a large benefit, especially given its high stock price today; not to mention their other great perks.